 Paroled earlier this year, Matthew has been a part of the GF Prison Program since August 2005.
 He was one of the first to sign up for the Freedom Inside course.
 His letters and reports have naturally found their way into the newsletters and into the hearts of many.
 It was an absolute delight for Shanti to finally meet him on the outside!

 In the last two and a half years, the program has nearly doubled in size.
-Just in the first week of May we had requests from 28 prisoners to join the course.
+Every week new requests from prisoners to join the program arrive in the mail.
 We need your donation to support this expansion.

 “After I read Gangaji's newsletters, I've started leaving them on the horseshoe in the unit for someone else.” —Divesh, FCI Williamsburg, SC